wilkes/minicheck/README.md

         if [ "$1" = "minicheck" ]; then
             CLASSPATH=check/:$CLASSPATH
         fi
+   This needs to be placed before the JVM launches as noted in the lein script.
 1. Modify your project's project.clj to minicheck and lein-minicheck (defproject your-project "0.0.0-SNAPSHOT" :dependencies [[org.clojure/clojure "1.1.0-alpha-SNAPSHOT"]